NuBrakes Blog Brake Fluid Flush: Five Signs You May Need One Image

 • Routine maintenance flush: old or dirty brake fluid is completely drained and replaced with clean brake fluid.

 Glycol-based braking fluid is used widely in production vehicles and is "hygroscopic," which means it collects moisture that is always present in the air.
-Engineers estimate that absorption rates range from 1.5 to 3% in areas with normal atmospheric pressures per year.
+Engineers estimate that absorption rates range from 1.5 to 3% in areas with normal atmospheric pressures yearly.

 That rate can be considerably higher in humid climates.
 There's no way to prevent moisture from entering the lines through small gaps in braking hoses, seams, joints, and other components, so flushing the braking system with clean brake fluid regularly can safeguard these vital components against deterioration.